ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## Information disclosure {#sec-information-disclosure}

-Servers should not disclose operational capacity information that can be used to saturate its resources.
+Servers should not disclose to untrusted parties operational capacity information that can be used to saturate its resources.

 While this specification does not mandate whether non 2xx responses